nextgraph-org/nextgraph-rs/sdk/js/web/README.md

 Then you can use that wallet to log in inside your webapp.

-Then compile the nextgraphweb package in dev mode:
+Then compile the @ng-org/web package in dev mode:

 ```
-pnpm run -C ../../helpers/nextgraphweb builddev
+pnpm run -C ../../web builddev
 ```

 Then create your app, by example, with the command: